-Relax for a few hours in this funky Montréal neighbourhood.
+Relax for a few hours in this funky Montréal neighbourhood and visit the Atwater Farmers Market.

 Many people who have been to downtown Montréal will be familiar with the Atwater Market, an Art Deco masterpiece in a neighbourhood locally known as Little Burgundy (Petite Bourgogne) which has been open for locals and visitors alike since 1933.